 A lot of people think that photography is about capturing a moment in time, or recording events as they happen.

-They think it’s about using technical skills to capture the perfect image, or using creative skills to produce an image that no-one else could ever make.
+They think it’s about using technical skills to capture the perfect image, or using creative skills to produce an image that no one else could ever make.
 Whilst these elements are true, they are just part of photography.
 The other element is what I call the emotional power of photography.

 The emotional power of photography is how we connect with an image emotionally, individually and personally.
 This can be anything from a feeling of awe, wonder and inspiration to feelings of sadness and even despair.

 I’m not talking about manipulating people’s emotions here by showing horrific events that would make most people feel sad or depressed.
-I’m talking about photographs that make us feel something so strongly it makes us

 Is Photography A Visual Art?